How to save money on a cruise: 45 expert tips

 The Royal Caribbean Visa Signature credit card has no annual fee and no foreign transaction fees

-One of the biggest advantages to having the Royal Caribbean Visa Signature card is that you won’t be paying an annual fee.
+One of the biggest advantages of having the Royal Caribbean Visa Signature card is that you won’t be paying an annual fee.
 When you have an annual fee on a credit card, you want to ensure you are getting your money’s worth each year with the benefits offered.

 With the Royal Caribbean Visa Signature card, you won’t need to justify the card's cost.
 Anything you redeem from the card can be worthwhile from this perspective.

-Another advantage for the Royal Caribbean credit card is the fact that it has no foreign transaction fees.
+Another advantage of the Royal Caribbean credit card is the fact that it has no foreign transaction fees.
 If you travel internationally, it’s important to have a credit card that does not charge you for foreign transaction fees.
 Without this, you will be paying a small fee on every foreign purchase - and it can add up on international travels.

 Having a Visa credit card is also recommended for international travel, as American Express and Discover credit cards are not as widely accepted outside of the United States.
 Visa is the most commonly accepted credit card around the world, along with MasterCard.
 So, this is considered a pro for the credit card.